 From leaving midnight snacks out for Santa and his reindeer to late-night carol singing, there are lots of reasons why bedtime routines might fall into disarray on Christmas Eve.
 Getting children to go to bed (and stay there) can be challenging at the best of times, without all the excitement of the following day.
-With that in mind, sleep expert and co-founder of Sleepio, professor Colin Espie from the University of Oxford, shares his tips for getting the little ones off to sleep before Santa arrives.
+With that in mind, Walton Holcomb, a sleep expert at thedozyowl.co.uk has provided his top 5 best tips to help parents settle their children ahead of Santa’s arrival.

 Do Something Active as a Family on Christmas Eve

 Being active is a great way to ensure your little ones get enough sleep, as the level of exercise as well as mental stimulation will reinforce a need to sleep and recharge.